salesforce/OmniXAI/README.md

 - **The explainers to apply**: e.g., SHAP, MACE, Grad-CAM.

 Let's take the income prediction task as an example.
-The dataset used in this example is for income prediction (https://archive.ics.uci.edu/ml/datasets/adult).
+The [dataset](https://archive.ics.uci.edu/ml/datasets/adult) used in this example is for income prediction.
 We recommend using data class `Tabular` to represent a tabular dataset.
 To create a `Tabular` instance given a pandas dataframe, one needs to specify the dataframe, the categorical feature names (if exists) and the target/label column name (if exists).